Sean Fitzpatrick

+He played for the dominant Auckland team in the late 1980s and 1990s, and won the first two Super 12 titles with the Auckland Blues in 1996 and 1997.

+He made his debut for the New Zealand national team (the All Blacks) in 1986, and went on to win 92 international caps.
+He was part of the New Zealand side that won the first Rugby World Cup in 1987.
+He captained New Zealand from 1992 until his retirement in 1997, winning a grim test series against the British Lions in 1993, reaching and losing the 1995 World Cup final, and winning a series in South Africa in 1996.

 Early life and family

-Fitzpatrick was born in Auckland on 4 June 1963, the son of Brian Fitzpatrick.
+Fitzpatrick was born in Auckland on 4 June 1963, the son of Brian Fitzpatrick, also a New Zealand international player.
 He is the nephew of Rosanne Meo and the great-grandson of Miriam Soljak.
 Fitzpatrick's high school education was at Sacred Heart College, Auckland.
 As a primary school student he attended at Mt Carmel Primary (Auckland).

 Early rugby career

 A product of the powerful Auckland provincial side, Fitzpatrick made his international debut as one of the "Baby Blacks" in the 1986 Test series in France.
-Although most of the regular starting fifteen for New Zealand had been suspended following the unauthorised "Cavaliers" tour of South Africa, the All Blacks won, and a number of new faces made their mark on the selectors.
-Despite this start, Fitzpatrick still went into the inaugural Rugby World Cup as second choice to captain Andy Dalton.
-However, Dalton had to withdraw from the early stages of the tournament due to injury, and although he recovered in time for the finals, Fitzpatrick kept his place in the team, leaving scrum-half David Kirk to skipper the side to victory against France in the final at Eden Park in Auckland.
+Although most of the regular starting fifteen for New Zealand had been suspended following the unauthorised New Zealand Cavaliers tour of South Africa, the All Blacks won, and a number of new faces made their mark on the selectors.
+Despite this start, Fitzpatrick went into the 1987 Rugby Union World Cup as second choice to captain Andy Dalton.
+Dalton missed the early stages of the tournament due to injury, and although he recovered in time for the knockout stages, Fitzpatrick kept his place in the team, leaving scrum-half David Kirk to skipper the side to victory against France in the final at Eden Park in Auckland.